 Add some flair to your content strategy by retweeting or re-uploading content that your users have sent to you about your brand or product on your Twitter account.
 Though it won’t do much in terms of sending traffic to your website or driving sales, it shows that you care about your fans and followers and helps to strengthen your brand.

 One common thread linking the best brands on Twitter is that they take the time to engage with their followers and fans, even if some of them have millions of followers.
 Though you don’t need to reply to every Tweet you receive, retweeting brand-related content from fans or answering questions from followers is a great way to show your social media audience that you care about what they have to say.

 Though Instagram Business accounts get access to some analytics, you might want to consider using a platform like Iconosquare to drill down on your Instagram performance.
-In addition to helping you manage your content output with scheduling, you can use these analytics platforms to measure follower growth, post engagement, and optimal post timing.
+In addition to helping you manage your content output with scheduling, you can use these analytics platforms to measure follower growth, post engagement, and the best time to post on Instagram.

-Instagram recently made their Live video broadcasting feature available to all users.
-You might be inclined to ask what sets it apart from Facebook Live or Periscope - the primary difference is that Instagram videos aren’t stored anywhere, meaning your viewers can only watch when you’re truly live.
-Use Instagram’s live video broadcasting to run quick Q&As or share information on a flash discount - get creative with it and see how your followers respond!
+Instagram’s Live video broadcasting feature is available to all users.
+You might be inclined to ask what sets it apart from Facebook Live or Periscope – the primary difference is that Instagram videos aren’t stored anywhere, meaning your viewers can only watch when you’re truly live.
+Use Instagram’s live video broadcasting to run quick Q&As or share information on a flash discount.

 I love when brands use their Instagram Stories as an extension of their marketing strategy.
 There are tons of great ways to utilize your Story – one of the best ways is to share “flash” coupon codes with your followers.
 You can even be creative about it – hide it in the background of a Story post or post a riddle for viewers to solve.